FUT: Follicular Unit Transplantation

 This will include instructions on post-surgical care, including when patients may shower.

 Hair Transplant Results

 Once the immediate side effects of follicular unit hair transplant surgery subside, the newly-transplanted hair will begin to fall out.
 The shedding process usually occurs two to three weeks following surgery.

 The hair will then enter a resting period before producing new hair growth in two to three months.
 The transplanted follicles will not yield truly visible results until the six-month mark, as density and coverage emerge with new growth.
 By this time, patients can enjoy a thicker head that will dramatically improve through the first year.

 Final FUT hair transplant results may continue to develop for up to 18 months as dormant follicles begin producing growth.
 Results following FUT surgery are long-lasting.

-While hair transplants can restore hair lost due to androgenetic alopecia, they will not eliminate ongoing hair loss.
-In order to best maintain results following surgery, Dr. Cooley recommends his patients adopt a comprehensive treatment plan that includes Rogaine, Propecia and platelet rich plasma to manage and slow down hair loss.
+While hair transplants can restore hair loss due to androgenetic alopecia, they will not eliminate ongoing hair loss.
+To best maintain results following surgery, Dr. Cooley recommends his patients adopt a comprehensive treatment plan that includes Rogaine, Propecia, and platelet-rich plasma to manage and slow down hair loss.

 Get your self-confidence back